Madelene/100-days-of-code/log.md

 - Went through more freeCodeCamp exercises.
 Working through jQuery selectors.

 **Thoughts:** When I started to learn all of this, over 2 years ago, I had to take extensive notes and really try to wrap my brain around it all.
 Now, it seems like second nature; it is purely reinforcing!!
 Yay!

+### Day 10: January 8, 2018, Monday

+** Today's Progress** :
+- TAed at Wyncode.
+Helped a student push to production/Heroku
+- Figured out that another student was deleting items from the database (had bad data)

+**Thoughts:** The first student had operating system/Ruby Version issues.
+We resolved it by using rbenv.